 Mimesis Contents SL (Spain)

 Lead Stories LLC (US)

 How does the Call for solutions work?

-Your proposal will go through three rounds of evaluation and our jury will select the winning proposals.
+Your proposal went through three rounds of evaluation and our jury selected the winning proposals.

-The winners will be announced in July 2020.
+The winners were announced in semptember 2021.
 The winning proposals will begin to be implemented immediately.

 Age, economic status, and information consumption habits are determining factors.
 It is estimated that, in Spain, around 86% of the population cannot distinguish between true and false information (even though 60% believe they can).

 According to the International Fact-Checking Network (IFCN), during the infodemic resulting from the Covid-19 pandemic, more than 6,000 relevant falsehoods have been verified worldwide.
 Still, nobody knows exactly how many non-viral falsehoods are in circulation.